Perception and Judgment Lab

 Past and present research

 Most of our past work has been on characterizing the perceptual, cognitive, and neural basis of judgments from facial appearance.
 For a review of some of this work, see Todorov & Oh (2021).
-One of the important contributions of the lab was to introduce data-driven computational methods for visualizing the perceptual basis of social judgments from faces.
+One of the important contributions of our lab was to introduce data-driven computational methods for visualizing the perceptual basis of social judgments from faces.
 These models capture systematic biases in judgments.
 See demonstrations for some of the resulting models of judgments.
 Recently, using generative adversarial networks we have built models capable of generating and manipulating the appearance of hyper-realistic faces.
-Currently, we are working on two interrelated lines of research: estimating idiosyncratic – specific to each individual – and shared contributions to face preferences and preferences in general and building models of idiosyncratic face preferences.

 Present and future research I